<img src="//bat.bing.com/action/0?ti=5104607&amp;Ver=2" height="0" width="0" style="display:none; visibility: hidden;">

 There are no mandatory contributions required.

-Who is eligible for an Individual 401(k)?
+Who is eligible to contribute to an individual 401(k)?

 Businesses whose only eligible employees are the owner(s) and their spouse(s).

-Are Individual 401(k) contributions 100% tax deductible?
+Are individual 401(k) contributions 100% tax deductible?

-Yes, salary deferral and profit sharing contributions are generally 100% tax deductible.
+Yes, salary deferral and profit sharing contributions are generally 100% tax-deductible.

-Are there any additional compliance requirements for Individual 401(k) plans?
+Are there any additional compliance requirements for individual 401(k) plans?

 Yes, that is why it is good to involve your tax or legal advisor to act as your counsel in maintaining your plan.
-For more information on Individual 401(k) requirements visit the IRS website.
+For more information on individual 401(k) requirements visit the IRS website.

-How can I open an Individual 401(k)?
+How can I open an individual 401(k)?

-Opening an Individual 401(k) with Entrust is easy and can be completed online in as little as 10 minutes.
+Opening an individual 401(k) with Entrust is easy and can be completed online in as little as 10 minutes.
 Click here to get started or schedule a free consultation with one of our IRA experts to discuss your financial goals.

 Health Savings Plan (HSA) Contributions - FAQs